stephengold/Maud/README.md

 As mentioned above, Maud always has a (target) model loaded, and an additional model (the source model) can also be loaded.
-The source model can't be edited; only the target can be edited.
+The source model can't be modified; only the target can be modified.

 The "Model Tool" (selected using "Models -> Tool") displays basic information about the target model.